pivotal-cf/docs-phd-ds/data_service.md

 9. Click **Add**.

-A Pivotal HD Service Instance is created, resulting in allocation of an on-demand Pivotal HD Cluster.
-The service instance displays in the list of services for the current space:
+A Pivotal HD Service Instance is created.
+In the case of an on-demand service plan, you have been allocated a dedicated Pivotal HD sandbox.
+In the case of a Pivotal HD external service plan, the existing Pivotal HD software’s details are ready to be bound to an application.
+The service instance displays in the list of services for the current space

 **Pivotal CF Developer Console**